Cervical polyps: Introduction

 Cervical polyps can be quickly and easily treated with an outpatient procedure in which the polyp is removed.
 The cervical polyp is then checked under a microscope to look for cancer cells to ensure it is benign (noncancerous).

 In the vast majority of cases, cervical polyps are benign.
-However, it is still important for women and adolescent girls who are sexually ...more treatments »
+However, it is still important for women and adolescent girls ...more treatments »

 Cervical polyps: Misdiagnosis

 Symptoms of cervical polyps can be similar to symptoms of other disease and conditions, such as cervical cancer, uterine cancer, gonorrhea, nongonococcal urethritis, and possibly other sexually transmitted diseases.
 Because of this, it is vital that women and sexually active girls seek regular medical care.
-Getting regular medical ...more misdiagnosis »
+Getting regular medical examinations that include pelvic examinations and Pap ...more misdiagnosis »

 Symptoms of Cervical polyps